transys-project/metis/README.md

 # TranSys: Explaining Deep Learning-Based Networked Systems

 TranSys is an integrated explainer to provide post-hoc explanations for different types of Deep Learning (DL)-based networked systems.
+We refer the readers to [TranSys-TR.pdf](https://github.com/TranSys2020/TranSys/blob/master/TranSys-TR.pdf) for the technical report of this project.

 In the current stage, we provide the explanation methods and implementations for three DL-based networked systems:

 - Pensieve (`explain_pensieve`) is an adaptive video streaming algorithm based on deep reinforcement learning.
 - AuTO (`explain_auto`) is an on-switch traffic scheduler in datacenters (under refactoring).